m4b/rdr/README.md

 	retq
 ````

-If you don't like AT&T syntax, then you're out of luck for now (and in the meantime you should probably become a real hacker and learn to read and understand both).
+If you don't like AT&T syntax (FYI you should probably become a real hacker and learn to read and understand both syntax flavors), the lack of options, and a host of other issues w.r.t. disassembly, then you're out of luck for now.
+Maybe make a pull request?

-You can also graph the library dependencies (the `.gv` file is generated _at build time_) with `rdr -m -g`.
+~~You can also graph the library dependencies (the `.gv` file is generated _at build time_) with `rdr -m -g`.
 Currently, it creates a `library_dependency.png` file; in the future, this will be named after the map it was generated from, once named maps become a thing.
-Also, this `.png` will be enormous.
+Also, this `.png` will be enormous.~~ This feature disabled for now.

 Finally, and again at build time, a `stats` file is generated from the system map in `${HOME}/.rdr/`; this simply counts the number of times a symbol was _imported_ by every binary analyzed when the system map was built (so with a `-d` directory specified, the default is `/usr/lib/`, and so it counts every time some symbol `x` was imported in every binary found in `/usr/lib`).
 Expect this file to change, or various other statistical files to be created in the `${HOME}/.rdr/` directory.